EKEKECHINEDU/amazon-sales-analysis/readme.md

 ## Dataset Source
 This dataset was obtained from Amazon's product listings and contains information on pricing, ratings, reviews, and categories.

----

-This project is a great starting point for retail data analysis and provides valuable insights into e-commerce trends.